atharvaskadam/Practice-Project/README.md

 ## Some Point to Keep In Mind

 - Always check the branch you are working on
-- Also always make sure that your branch is up to date with your parent branch
+- Also always make sure that your branch is up to date with your parent branch i.e to take latest pull of both child and parent branch and then run command `git merge parent-branch`

 ## Steps to Commit/Checkin the Code